FedericoMilesi/challenge-meli/README.md

 ]
 ```

-Afterwards without modifying the name fields at all, we change the values of the fields corresponding to the estimated distance between the satellites and the spaceship with other real numbers of our choosing, and on the fields below with the empty quotes we add the words of the message as obtained by each one of the satellites, like in this example:
+Afterwards without modifying the "name" fields at all, we change the values of the fields corresponding to the estimated distance between the satellites and the spaceship ("distanceFromShip") with other real numbers of our choosing, and on the fields below with the empty quotes ("receivedMessage") we add the words of the message as obtained by each one of the satellites, like in this example:

 ```
 [